 Plastic Bags: Plastic Bags were first used in 1977 and only 30 years later, 90% of all grocery bags are plastic.
 500,000 bags are consumed every MINUTE IN THE WORLD.
-The United States USES APPROXIMATELY 100 MILLION bags annually.
+The United States USES APPROXIMATELY 100 BILLION bags annually.
 For those bags, it takes 12 million barrels of OIL, a non-renewable resource, to manufacture what is usually a single-use item that in turn, takes over 1,000 years to decompose.
 Even the paint used to advertise on the side of the bag has increased mercury levels in our homes.
 When floating in the Ocean, sea turtles and marine mammals mistake plastic bags for jellyfish, eat them and die.
 As a result approximately 100,000 perish each year.

 Paper Bags: Manufacture, usage and disposal problems suggest that paper is not the better choice.
 14 million trees are used every year to make paper bags in the U.S. alone and 70% more greenhouse gases are released in their manufacture and transportation than in the production of plastic bags.
 Paper bags are most often single-use and only approximately 5% of those bags are recycled.
 Although paper bags are biodegradable, modern landfills don’t allow the light, air and water needed for decomposition.